Can Women Take Men’s Supplements (And Vice Versa?)

 The last main ingredient of Alpha Complex is grape seed extract.

-This botanical preparation is famous for containing some very unique antioxidants, all of which are highly esteemed (and researched) for cancer-fighting, heart health-boosting, cholesterol-lowering, and much more.
+This botanical preparation is famous for containing some very unique antioxidants.
+All of them are highly esteemed (and researched) for cancer-fighting, heart health-boosting, cholesterol-lowering, and much more.

-For men, it has widely been studied for its effects on prostate cancer.
+For men, researchers have studied it for its effects on prostate cancer.

-While for women, on the other hand, grape seed’s star antioxidant (called resveratrol) can actually help reduce breast cancer risk especially as they age, according to one study.
+For women, grape seed’s star antioxidant (called resveratrol) can actually help reduce breast cancer risk, according to one study.

-In this piece of research, it was also found there were enough of these cancer-reducing antioxidants to be found in a glass of red wine—and that while both red wine and white wine contain resveratrol (due to grape content), red wine is the far superior choice in terms of cancer risk.
+In this piece of research, researchers found there were enough of these cancer-reducing antioxidants to be found in a glass of red wine.
+While both red wine and white wine contain resveratrol, red wine is the superior choice in terms of cancer risk.

 Women may want to remember this next time they enjoy a glass of red wine.

-On the other hand, while grape seed extract’s main benefits may be found in red wine, its effectiveness is much better in concentrated extractions or supplements fine-tuned for their health benefits specifically.
+While grape seed extract’s main benefits are found in red wine, its effectiveness is much better in concentrated extractions or supplements.
+There they are fine-tuned for their health benefits specifically.

 ANYONE CAN BENEFIT FROM ALPHA COMPLEX